tsbinns/tsbinns.github.io/CV.md

       &mdash; PhD Computational Neuroscience
     </h4>
     <p class="CV-desc">
       For the project of my <a href="#PhD_Fellowship">fellowship-funded PhD</a>, I am investigating oscillatory connectivity in invasive recordings from Parkinson's disease patients to identify biomarkers for use in adaptive deep brain stimulation-based treatment, under the supervision of Prof. Wolf-Julian Neumann and Prof. Stefan Haufe.
-For results, see my pre-print (Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1101/2024.04.14.586969" target="_blank">10.1101/2024.04.14.586969</a>).
+For results, see my pre-print in revision at Nature Communications (Binns <i>et al.</i>, DOI: <a href="https://doi.org/10.1101/2024.04.14.586969" target="_blank">10.1101/2024.04.14.586969</a>).
     </p>

   <h3 class="CV-header"><a id="Abdn_MSci" class="section-ID">2016 - 2021</a></h3>